 Feeling like an insecure pastor’s wife these days?
 Hey, pastor’s wife, everyone is insecure some of the time but a serious problem emerges should you be or feel insecure ALL the time.
 With so much craziness going on in our world these days, I know I myself felt very off-kilter earlier in the week.
 I wasn’t fearful or anything like that.
 But I was just off-kilter.
-It manifested itself and a slight feeling of insecurity.
+It manifested itself as a slight feeling of insecurity.

 It makes sense.
-When the hierarchies of society are not secure of course it does affect and trickle-down to those of us on the lower ranks of it.
+When the hierarchies of society are not secure of course it does affect and trickle down to those of us on the lower ranks of it.
 So in my opinion, It’s OK to feel insecure sometimes.
 It’s part of being a human being.
 Do you agree?
 What do you think about being an insecure pastor’s wife… some of the time?

 You know, I’m not of the school of thought that believes we should always “feel” on top of the world or we should speak things as though we can control them with our words.
-I do believe in speaking faith and calling those things that be not as though they are, but, we also live in a human reality.
+I do believe in speaking faith and calling those things that be not as though they are, but, we also live in human reality.
 We must be honest about that.
-God’s will sovereign – not ours.
+God’s will is sovereign – not ours.
 I felt that I needed to clarify and stated that.
 I repeat: it’s normal to feel off or slightly insecure sometimes.

 Christian Sister, I did say sometimes but not ALL the time.